Who is driving the Midlands Engine?

 In addition, it also provides strategic support and advice in terms of the development and delivery of the action plan.

 The Strategic Priority Programme Groups also report into the Operating Board as the theme experts and specialists for each of the main strands of work.
 The Operating Board, which has meetings every two months, is currently chaired by Anthony May, the Chief Executive of Nottinghamshire County Council.
-The chair of the Operating Board is nominated by the Executive Board and this position is reviewed every two years.
+The chair of the Operating Board is nominated by the Executive Board and this position is reviewed every three years.